Deployable Specialized Forces: Tactical Law Enforcement Teams (TACLET)

+Unit Level Testing

-The Deployable Operations group fell into three levels of physical fitness.
-This test was very similar to the FBI test or applying to a local or state police agencies SWAT team.
+The standard unit level testing falls into three levels of physical fitness.
+The test is very similar to the FBI test or applying to a local or state police agencies SWAT team.
+The units have an indoctrination phase sometimes referred to as "Green Team".
+Each unit member will go through water survival training.

 The Tier One Fitness test is: